🔼The name Sarah in the Bible

 Sarah (formerly known as Sarai) is the half-sister of Abraham, Nahor and Haran (same father; Genesis 20:12), who becomes Abraham's wife.
 Note that the later Levitical code prohibits marriage between siblings (Leviticus 18:9).
 At the age of ninety, Sarah becomes the mother of Isaac, who became the father of Jacob, who became Israel.

 Sarah is the fourth woman mentioned by name in the Bible, and the first in the line of Seth.
-Her name appears four times in the Greek New Testament (spelled Σαρρα, Sarra; Romans 4:19, 9:9, Hebrews 11:11 and 1 Peter 3:6).
+Her name appears 4 times in the Greek New Testament (spelled Σαρρα, Sarra — see full New Testament concordance).

 🔼Etymology of the name Sarah